karottenreibe/karottenreibe.github.com/_posts/2009-10-30-ruby-c-extension-7.markdown

 ---
 layout: post
 summary:
-title: Ruby C Extensions Part 7 --
+title: 'Ruby C Extensions Part 7: '
 ---

 This is part 6 of the tale of my adventures